yvrjprshr/sde-sheet/cn.md

 ## What do you mean by Network?

 Set of devices connected to each other over the physical medium is known as a computer network.
 For example the Internet.

+A network consists of two or more computers that are linked in order to share resources (such as printers and CDs), exchange files, or allow electronic communications.
+The computers on a network may be linked through cables, telephone lines, radio waves, satellites, or infrared light beams.

 ## What do you mean by Node?